basaandewiel/basaandewiel.github.io/_posts/2021-12-26-Domoticz-On-OpenWRT.md

 ## Domoticz crashes when autobackupping to a network drive
 Source used: https://github.com/domoticz/domoticz/issues/4180

-When the domoticz.db is on a CIFS mounted drive, as here is the case, the drive must be mounted with the "-o nolock" option.
+When the domoticz.db is on a CIFS mounted drive, as here is the case, the drive must be mounted with the "-o nolock" (now replaced by "-o nobrl") option.
 Otherwise Domoticz cannot lock the database when it wants to make a backup of the database, and then Domoticz crashes after 5 minutes of retrying.

 ## Known issues/things not working
 - mailing from domoticz (probably you have to install mail client on OpenWRT)